How to invoice your clients in 5 steps

 So, we’ve covered the essential information that you need to include to make your tax invoices valid.
 However, there are other important details that you should have in any invoice that you send to clients.
 While you should aim to keep your invoices concise (preferably one single page), they should include enough information for your client to know exactly what they are being asked to pay for.
 This will help to avoid payment delays.
 In addition to the information above, it is standard practice to include these details in invoices:

-• In addition to your business name, you can include other details about your business, such as your business logo, postal address, website address, email address, phone and fax numbers.
+• other details about your business, such as your business logo, postal address, website address, email address, phone and fax numbers

 • your bank details, including your BSB and account number, account name, the name and branch of your bank and the reference number that your client needs to include in the transaction description.